wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.13 =
+Fixed a bug Youtube embeds failed to render because of failure to load the Youtube API.

 = 3.12 =
 Fixed a bug where saving S3 link expiration time would not get saved if units were set in seconds.